T0b1asN/Networking-Test-1/README.md

 CC0, of course! :)

-### Not finished things - Version 0.2.2
+### Not finished things - Version 0.2.2b
 -Just on local PC (planned to be over multiple PCs, but not over the internet) --- in testing
--just basic disconnecting (on window closing, just when client disconnects, not when server shuts down)
+-just basic disconnecting (on window closing, just when client disconnects)

 ## DISCLAIMER
 ### It does not work over the internet